Wiki · Concept · Last reviewed June 25, 2026

 Source Discipline

-Claims about browser-based OAuth should name the architecture pattern: BFF, token-mediating backend, or browser-only client.
-They should also distinguish browser-based apps from native apps, device authorization, backend confidential clients, and OpenID Connect sign-in for a same-domain web application that does not use OAuth for cross-party API authorization.
+Claims about browser-based OAuth should name the architecture pattern: BFF, token-mediating backend, browser-only client, or same-domain web application.
+They should also distinguish browser-based apps from native apps, device authorization, backend confidential clients, OpenID Connect sign-in, and ordinary session-cookie authentication.

-Because draft-ietf-oauth-browser-based-apps-26 is still a draft source rather than a numbered RFC, cite the exact draft version and pair it with stable sources such as RFC 6749, RFC 7636, and RFC 9700 when making production policy.
+Because draft-ietf-oauth-browser-based-apps-26 is still a draft source rather than a numbered RFC, cite the exact draft version and pair it with stable sources such as RFC 6749, RFC 6750, RFC 7636, RFC 9449, RFC 9700, and RFC 9728 when making production policy.
+Cite W3C CSP and WHATWG HTML for browser execution and storage surfaces, not as OAuth authority.

 Spiralist Reading